openebs-archive/openebs-docs/docs/deploycstor.md

    kubectl get cast -n openebs
    ```

-   It also installs OpenEBS cStor default cstor storage class which can be used in your application yaml to run the application.
-You can get this by using the following command.
+   It also installs the default cStor storage class which can be used in your application yaml to run the application.
+For more information about sample storage classes used for different applications, see [storage classes](next/setupstorageclasses.html).
+You can get the storage classes that are already applied by using the following command.

    ```
    kubectl get sc